MS Anthi Marina: As Spirit of Free Enterprise

 Spirit of Free Enterprise operated reliably and successfully on Townsend's routes from her delivery in 1980 until the company was bought by P&O in 1987.
-In the same year, her identical sister ship Herald of Free Enterprise capsized while leaving Zeebrugge.
+In the same year, her identical sister ship capsized while leaving Zeebrugge.
 The design of the ship was not found to be at fault, and after fitting of cameras to allow monitoring of the bow doors from the bridge she continued in service.